 RC35/45

-This type of concrete is suitable for for highly demanding exposure conditions
+This type of concrete is suitable for highly demanding exposure conditions.

 Applications: